Zabooby/mpv-config/README.md

 * [mpv wiki](https://github.com/mpv-player/mpv/wiki) - Official wiki with links to all user scripts/shaders, FAQ's and much more.
 * [Mathematical evaluation of various scalers](https://artoriuz.github.io/blog/mpv_upscaling.html) - My config uses (mostly) the best scalers/settings from this analysis.
-* [mpv manual](https://mpv.io/manual/master/) - Lists all the settings and configuration options available including video/audio filters, scripting, and countless other customisations.
+* [mpv manual](https://mpv.io/manual/master/) - Lists all the settings and configuration options available including video/audio settings, scripting, and countless other customisations.
 * [To-do's](https://github.com/users/Zabooby/projects/1) - Just a list of things I'm currently testing, tracking or improving as well as major changes/improvements I've already implemented (click on items for more information).